boreec/nvim-config/README.md

 │       ├── lsp.lua          # Plugins for setting up LSPs
 │       ├── telescope.lua    # Plugin for fuzzy finding and searching
 │       └── treesitter.lua   # Plugins for language syntax highlighting
-├── stylua.toml              # Formatting options for Lua files in the repository └── README.md                # You are here
+├── .gitignore               # File and directory patterns not tracked by GIT ├── .stylua.toml             # Formatting options for Lua files in the repository ├── LICENSE.md               # Details on using, modifying and sharing the code └── README.md                # You are here
 ```